cyverse-archive/DE/services/Donkey/doc/endpoints/misc.md

 This endpoint submits feedback from the user to a configurable iPlant email address.
-The destination email address is stored in the configuration settting, `donkey.email.feedback-dest`.
+The destination email address is stored in the configuration settting, `terrain.email.feedback-dest`.
 The request body is a simple JSON object with the question text in the keys and the answer or answers in the values.
 The answers can either be strings or lists of strings: